lucianboatright/CV/README.md

 From years of experience solving problems and working with teams and customers I have a high level of comunicative skills.
 Due to many industry jobs I have also learned to work well in teams and leadig teams.
 This was refined at Univercity Design course and throughout my workig carrea.
 I am good at aporaching to problems from multiple angles and seeing things in many different ways which has both been very usefull in programing and very intersting as there are some many different wasys to compleat teh same task in codeing. -->
+Artistic and Asthetic background
+As both a designer and trained artist I have a foot in two doors.
+I understand portion, scale and colours from passion and foundation in Art.
+This is mirrored with a love of R&D, planning and construction.
+This perfectly matches much of what is required in front end design.
+With an empathy for users but an ability to create potential is a powerful mix.

 Planning and Organising
 Through out makers and the past year I have developed many techniques for mapping out growth that has both happened and will happen.
 This had